 In this series, I dig a little deeper into the meaning of psychology-related terms.
-This week's term: compassion-focused therapy Compassion-focused therapy (CFT) is a form of therapy developed by Paul Gilbert that draws on compassion to eliminate suffering, including shame and self-criticism.
-The theoretical basis spans a number of fields, and incorporates both Western and … Continue reading What is… Compassion-Focused Therapy
+This week's term is compassion-focused therapy.
+Compassion-focused therapy (CFT) was developed by Paul Gilbert and draws on compassion to eliminate suffering, including shame and self-criticism.
+The theoretical basis spans a number of fields, and incorporates both Western and Eastern philosophies.
+Part… Continue reading What Is… Compassion-Focused Therapy

 In this series, I dig a little deeper into the meaning of psychological terms.
-This week's term: shame and guilt According to Wikipedia, guilt is a social emotion that stems from the belief that one is responsible for having violated standards of conduct or morality.
-It tends to be strongly correlated with empathic responsiveness.
-Guilt may … Continue reading What is… shame and guilt
+This week's terms are shame and guilt.
+According to Wikipedia, guilt is a social emotion that stems from the belief that one is responsible for having violated standards of conduct or morality.
+It tends to be strongly correlated with empathic responsiveness.… Continue reading What Is… Shame and Guilt

 In Daring Greatly, Brene Brown borrows the words of Theodore Roosevelt to encourage us to find the courage to be vulnerable.
-Vulnerability, which she says encompasses uncertainty, risk, and emotional exposure, "sounds like truth and feel like courage".
+Vulnerability, which she says encompasses uncertainty, risk, and emotional exposure, "sounds like truth and feels like courage".
 The book takes a very common sense, practical approach.
-Findings from the author's extensive research are presented, … Continue reading Book review: Daring Greatly
+Brown incorporates findings from her extensive research, but… Continue reading Book Review: Daring Greatly by Brené Brown

 It's #BullyingAwarenessWeek, so it's a good time to talk about a different kind of #metoo: workplace bullying.